Dyspareunia

 Overview

 Some people have had dyspareunia since becoming sexually active, while others may develop it after having had pain-free sex.
-Some may experience pain during sex in certain situations.
+Some may experience pain during sex only in certain situations.

 Our care